shahcbs/ds-tokens-banana/README.md

 ## Customization

-You can customize the design tokens by modifying the JSON files in the `tokens` directory.
+You can customize the design tokens by syncing with Figma file or modifying the JSON files in the `tokens` directory.
 Additionally, you can add custom transformations by updating the `customtransforms.js` file and platform-specific configurations by updating the `platformconfig.js` file.